 What to Do in a Medical Emergency

 Emergencies are stressful, especially in a country where you may not be familiar with the health care system.
-Having the right student health insurance in Canada and knowing the steps before something happens gives you confidence when it matters most.
+Having the right coverage in place and knowing the steps before something happens gives you confidence when it matters most.

 Emergency Steps